 A Story Before I Dive in on How to Take Action

-I remember a luncheon I attended years ago to benefit medical research on the health effects in children from pesticide use.
-The large room was packed with hundreds of mostly women.
+I remember a luncheon I attended years ago to benefit medical research on the health effects of pesticide use in children.
+The large room was packed with hundreds of people, mostly women.
 Many had been invited by a benefit committee member and probably knew little about the cause but were there to support a friend.
 Most likely they were mothers who cared deeply about their children yet were unaware of the health implications associated with synthetic chemicals.

 All in all, it was a perfect opportunity to raise awareness with a new group of people and encourage them to make a change in their personal lawn care choices.

 I drove home, numb and deflated.
-How on earth, I thought, could the message not have gotten through to these smart, thoughtful women?
+How on earth, I wondered, could the message not have gotten through to these smart, thoughtful women?

 Why do I tell you this?
-Well, this moment taught me that no matter how gripping the message, it could easily be lost if the delivery and content are inappropriate for the targeted audience.
+Well, this episode taught me that no matter how gripping the message, it can easily be lost if the delivery and content are inappropriate for the targeted audience.
 And of course, if you want to convince people to take action with you, you need to figure out how to expand your group of supporters.
-So let me show you how to do that.
+So let me show you how to do this and more!